 Amended Tax Return Definition

 There are two main reasons a person might want to amend a tax return.
 The first is if he or she under-reported income.
 The second is if he or she didn’t claim all the relevant deductions and credits.
 In the first scenario, amending the tax return increases tax liability.
 In the second scenario, filing an amended return will decrease tax liability or increase the size of the tax refund.

-Made a mistake in more than one tax year?
-You’ll need to file an amended tax return for each year.
+If you made a mistake in more than one tax year, you’ll need to file an amended tax return for each year.
 If you find out that you owe the IRS more than your original tax return would suggest, make sure you pay what you owe in a timely manner, or you could face IRS penalties and interest charges.

-If you’re wondering how to amend a tax return you should rest easy – you don’t have to completely redo your tax returns.
-If you initially filed your federal income taxes using form 1040, 1040A, 1040EZ, 1040EZ-T, 1040NR or 1040NR-EZ you’re in luck.
-IRS Form 1040X, Amended U.S. Individual Income Tax Return, will be your go-to for correcting errors in your tax returns.
+If you’re wondering how to amend a tax return, you won’t have to completely redo your tax returns.
+If you initially filed your federal income taxes using Form 1040, 1040A, 1040EZ, 1040EZ-T, 1040NR or 1040NR-EZ you’re in luck.
+IRS Form 1040-X, Amended U.S. Individual Income Tax Return, will be your go-to for correcting errors on your tax returns.

 Pretty simple, right?
-Unfortunately, you can’t e-file Form 1040X.
-You’ll have to print and mail it.
+While you previously couldn’t e-file Form 1040-X, the IRS announced in 2020 that it now permits taxpayers to submit the form electronically with commercial tax-filing software.
+However, you’ll have to print and mail it, if you prefer.
 The address you send your amended tax return to will depend on the particulars of your filing situation.
-If you’re using tax preparation software you’ll be walked through this process.
+If you’re using tax preparation software (like TurboTax or H&R Block) you’ll be walked through this process.

 Photo credit: © iStock/Christine Glade, © iStock/laflor, © iStock/mrdoomits